SheetJS/js-cfb/README.md

   Set the option `{unsafe:true}` to skip existence checks (for bulk additions)
 - `.cfb_del(cfb, name)` deletes the specified file
 - `.cfb_mov(cfb, old_name, new_name)` moves the old file to new path and name
+- `.use_zlib(require("zlib"))` loads a nodejs zlib instance.

+By default, the library uses a pure JS inflate/deflate implementation.
+NodeJS `zlib.InflateRaw` exposes the number of bytes read in versions after `8.11.0`.
+If a supplied `zlib` does not support the required features, a warning will be displayed in the console and the pure JS fallback will be used.

 ## Container Object Description